karanpratapsingh/learn-go/README.md

 }
 ```

-But is important to know that a waitgroup must **not be copied** after first use.
+But is important to know that a `WaitGroup` must **not be copied** after first use.
 And if it's explicitly passed into functions, it should be done by a _pointer._ This is because it can affect our counter which will disrupt the logic of our program.

-Let's also increase the number of goroutines and update our waitgroup `Add` method to wait for 4 goroutines.
+Let's also increase the number of goroutines by calling the `Add` method to wait for 4 goroutines.

 ```go
 func main() {